-- The power bank does not have to have special features such as pass-through-charging or adaptive charging.
+- The power bank does not have to have special features such as pass-through charging or adaptive charging.
 Normal charging is enough

-- The power bank needs a USB Type-C port, as almost all Raspberry Pi’s use Type-C ports.
+- The power bank needs a USB Type-C port, as almost all Raspberry Pis use Type-C ports.

 - It also doesn’t need to require a special charging technology like Power Delivery or Quick Charge 3.0

-Best Raspberry Pi power banks
+Best Battery Packs for Raspberry Pi

 Here are some recommended power banks to power a Raspberry Pi.
 Both provide enough voltage and current to power the microcontroller.
 With a capacity of 10000mAh and 20000mAh, both devices can supply a Raspberry Pi for a solid time.
 It always depends on the devices connected to the minicomputer, of course.
 But in most cases, it will be enough.

-CRAVE Plus 10000mAh
+1. CRAVE Plus 10000mAh

 Read our full review of the CRAVE Plus 10000mAh

 If you want a reliable power bank with a decent capacity, a workhorse you can depend on, then this RAVPower portable charger is one of your best choices.
-It has a very good all-around built and it comes with two output ports, one of which is a USB Type-C that can output as much as 60W.
+It has a very good all-around build and it comes with two output ports, one of which is a USB Type-C that can output as much as 60W.
 This is much more than your Raspberry Pi requires.
 In fact, you can even use it to charge laptops.
 You can expect it to power your Pi for about 12 hours on a moderate load.
 Overall, this is a very solid portable charger for Rasberry Pi.